-Trying to balance your career with your personal life is becoming increasingly difficult.
-With smartphones in our pockets alerting us to every email as it arrives and attempts to cram in just one more hour of overtime to qualify you for a promotion, trying to split work and life is hard.
+Trying to restore your work/life balance is becoming increasingly difficult.
+With smartphones in our pockets alerting us to every email as it arrives and attempts to cram in just one more hour of overtime to qualify you for a promotion.

 The difficulty lies in the paradox at the heart of the work/life balance: you need to work in order to rest and rest in order to work at your best.
 So when should you be working and when should you be resting?
 And what about those times that make both almost impossible?

-Holiday days are easy to take off, but it can be more difficult to justify taking days off for other reasons such as ill health or bereavement.
-Though these issues certainly need some time to get better, it can be difficult to persuade yourself to stay away from work, when all the pressure is on you to succeed there.
+Holiday days are easy to take off.
+It can be more difficult to justify taking days off for other reasons such as ill health or bereavement.

 If you are not offered sick pay in your job, choosing to take a day off can affect your wallet as as well as your health.
-Lots of employees, especially office workers, don’t take time off when they are sick, preferring instead to come into work and spread their illness around.
-The problem is particularly rife in America, but the same principles hold in the UK too – workers feel that they aren’t sick enough, their workload is too great and they will only end up working longer hours when they are better to make up the time.
+Lots of employees don’t take time off when they are sick.
+Preferring instead to come into work and spread their illness around.
+Workers feel that they aren’t sick enough, their workload is too great and they will only end up working longer hours when they are better to make up the time.

-People experience bereavement in lots of different ways and circumstance means that there is no standard for what you will experience.
-This means that you need to think about what you want as well as listening to your doctor’s advice and that of family and friends.
-It may be that for you, going into work will help you to keep busy, but it is very common for people to take time off to grieve and then return later.
+It may be that for you, going into work will help you to keep busy.
+It is very common for people to take time off to grieve and then return later.
 Don’t feel pressured either way.
-It is advisable for you to get back to normality as soon as possible, but be aware that grief is a process and will take some people longer than others.
+It is advisable for you to get back to normality as soon as possible.Be aware that grief is a process and will take some people longer than others.

 Your priority at this time is to return to a normal life, and this means that though your work/life balance will be off kilter for a short while, you will gradually restore it in your own time.